BioinfoUNIBA/REDItools/README.md

 Introduction
 ============
-RNA editing is a post-transcriptional phenomenon involving the insertion/deletion or substitution of specific bases in precise RNA localizations.
+<p align-text="justify"> RNA editing is a post-transcriptional phenomenon
+involving the insertion/deletion or substitution of specific bases in precise RNA localizations.
 In human, RNA editing occurs by deamination of cytosine to uridine (C-to-U) or mostly by the adenosine to inosine (A-to-I) conversion through ADAR enzymes.
 A-to-I substitutions may have